cmirza/scribbler/README.md

 - Implement in-memory caching of rendered HTML
 - Implement disk caching of rendered HTML
 - Added basic logging to console

+#### April 10, 2023

+- Added reading of post metadata from frontmatter block in Markdown file
+- Created an index page to list all posts